 CONCLUSIONS

 This study explores the use of social tie-strength in characterizing the relationship between the air travel behavior of an individual and characteristics (including interdependence) of his online social network.
 Four different tie-strength weighting schemes were developed using data collected from an online survey that was distributed to the Greek system (fraternities and sororities) at the Georgia Institute of Technology.
-The survey instrument collected individuals’ air travel diary and Facebook account friendship data.
+The survey instrument collected individuals’ demographic, air travel diary, and Facebook account friendship data.
 The candidate weight matrices were tested using a spatial Durbin count model, and relationships between individuals’ trip frequencies and social network characteristics were determined.
-Three major conclusions arise out of this study.
+Three major conclusions arise from this study.

 First, out of the four candidate weighting schemes, the percentage of mutual friend weights matrix produces the highest log-likelihood in the spatial Durbin count model, based on the data collected.
-This weighting scheme is determined by dividing the number of mutual friends between two individuals by the total number of friends of the two individuals.
-Additionally, the log-likelihoods suggest that the number of mutual friends that two individuals share is a more important indication of tie-strength than whether the two individuals are direct friends, as the two matrices which consider mutual friends exclusively produced higher log likelihoods than the matrices which also consider direct friendship.
+Additionally, the log-likelihoods suggest that the number of mutual friends that two individuals share is a more important indication of tie-strength than whether the two individuals are direct friends, as the two matrices that consider mutual friends exclusively produced higher log likelihoods than the matrices that also consider direct friendship.
 The results also show that if the optimal matrix is selected, the difference in the buffer radii distance used to consider the number of non-Atlanta friends is negligible in terms of model log-likelihood.
 This result suggests that based on the dataset, the percentage of mutual friends provides the best indication of the tie-strength between two individuals.

 Second, the comparison of the non-social model with the social model indicates that if social influences are not taken into consideration, incorrect conclusions may be drawn.
 The non-social model suggests that an individual’s gender influences the number of air trips he takes annually, while the social model indicates that it is actually the gender of the individual’s friends that influences the trip count.